Downtown (Nevada gaming area): Nevada Gaming Control Board publications

 For Downtown Las Vegas, the total revenue dropped after September 11 attacks in 2001 as it did in most resort areas including the Strip.
 Total revenue includes all sources of revenue for the property (food, drinks, attractions, etc.).
 Unlike the strip, income remained slightly positive, but revenue did not recover for three years.
 Profitability was restored during this period solely through cost-cutting measures.
 An analysis of the data could reveal how much of the cost cutting was payroll, cost of goods (food and beverage), and number of employees.

 Beginning with December 2001, all of the properties changed ownership, at least once, with the exception of the 3 properties in the Boyd Gaming downtown division.
 Most ownership changes are accompanied by attempts to upgrade the properties with new restaurants, clubs, renovations, and games.

 Tom Breitling and Tim Poster were the highest profile successful entrepreneurs who profited in the downtown market during the last crisis.
 As recounted in Tom Breitling's book, Double or Nothing, the partners agreed to buy the Golden Nugget and had an agreement to sell the property after operating it for only one year.
 The partners made $113 million in profit called the highest rate of return in such a short time in the gaming industry.

 By FY2006 total revenue for downtown exceeded that of FY2004 by $106 million.
 Margins (income over revenue), income, and revenue all reach record highs for downtown.
 Margins even surpass the Strip according to NGCB Data.
 Although the sale of the Golden Nugget is completed after six months needed to earn gaming license, no casino purchases are negotiated this fiscal year.
 Heartened by the improving economic conditions, the Lady Luck is closed for complete renovations.

-On February 21, 2008 corporate raider Carl Icahn sold his four Southern Nevada casinos, comprising American Casino & Entertainment Properties anchored by the Stratosphere Las Vegas and realized a gain of $1 billion after a decade of investing in the market.
+On February 21, 2008 Carl Icahn sold his four Southern Nevada casinos, comprising American Casino & Entertainment Properties anchored by the Stratosphere Las Vegas and realized a gain of $1 billion after a decade of investing in the market.
 The price for the properties was agreed on the previous April, and was based on an appraised value of $718.443 million for the land.
 Although revenue drop has been comparatively benign in the recession, the interest on the long term notes for this land speculation has made the company unprofitable.